NeoVance/Optopus/README.md

   ->description('Verbosity.
 You can amplify by adding again ie: -vvv or -v -v or --verbose --verbose');
 ```

-The `repeat_count` will be set for the option in the returned options Object.
+The `count` will be set for the option in the returned options Object.

 ### End of Options and Help Page